-The Council has a duty to protect the information held about members of the public.
+The Council has a duty to protect the information it holds about individuals.

 Breaches of the Data Protection Act 2018 (DPA) and the General Data Protection Regulation (GDPR) can result in enforcement action being taken against the Council by the Information Commissioner's Office (ICO), and a fine of up to 20 million Euros being imposed.
 This in turn can lead to disciplinary action being taken against individual members of staff responsible for the data breach.